Five Critical Questions To Ask When Investing In ETFs

-ETFs have surged in popularity in recent years in part because of the numerous advantages they offer over traditional actively-managed mutual funds: lower costs, potential tax efficiencies, intraday trading, and enhanced transparency.
+ETFs surged in popularity in the late 2000s in part because of the numerous advantages they offer over traditional actively-managed mutual funds: lower costs, potential tax efficiencies, intraday trading, and enhanced transparency.
 But ETFs aren’t without potential drawbacks of their own.
 Although most funds appear relatively simple on the surface, there are some rather complex nuances as well.
 Below, we highlight five important questions for investors looking to avoid potential pitfalls and maximize efficiency of ETF portfolios (for more tips on ETF investing, sign up for our free ETF newsletter).

 1. What Are The Underlying Assets?

 This sounds like a relatively simple question to ask, but I’d be willing to bet that there are a fair number of ETF investors who don’t understand exactly what they’re buying when they invest in certain exchange-traded products.
 This is most likely to happen with two types of products in particular: exchange-traded notes (ETNs) and exchange-traded commodity funds, making it particularly important to take a look under the hood of these funds.

 The iPath MSCI India Index ETN (INP), for example, sounds like a product that offers exposure to Indian equities.
 It does, but not in the way that many investors suspect.
 INP doesn’t invest directly in the stocks that comprise the relevant benchmark, but rather is a senior, unsubordinated, unsecured debt instrument issued by Barclays Bank whose cash payments to investors are based on the value of a reference index (in this case, the MSCI India Index).
 Like any other debt instrument, INP comes with credit risk.
 If the issuing bank defaults on the issue, investors may be left holding the bag, regardless of the performance of the underlying index.